Siyakholwa Kuse: Kuse vs Jerusalem

-Thrilla in Manila: 50th Anniversay
+Thrilla in Manila: 50th Anniversary

-Kuse is scheduled to fight reigning WBC mini-flyweight world champion Melvin Jerusalem on October 29, 2025, in an MP Promotions event billed "Thrilla in Manila: 50th anniversary" at Araneta Coliseum, Cubao, Quezon City, Philippines.
+Kuse fought WBC mini-flyweight champion Melvin Jerusalem on 29 October 2025, in an MP Promotions event billed "Thrilla in Manila: 50th anniversary" at Araneta Coliseum, Cubao, Quezon City, Philippines.
 It is meant as the 50th anniversary commemoration of the original Thrilla in Manila 1975 fight between Muhammad Ali and Joe Frazier.
+Kuse lost by unanimous decision.

+Kuse vs Jerusalem 2

+A rematch between Kuse and Jerusalem took place at Emperors Palace in Kempton Park, South Africa, on 16 May 2026.
+Kuse won by unanimous decision to claim the WBC mini-flyweight title.